rolling-scopes-school/tasks/react/modules/tasks/final.md

 - [ ] Headers section, value is provided in the URL on header add/change. - **20 points**
 - [ ] Code generation section. - **30 points**

-### History route - max 50 points
+### History and analytics route - max 100 points

-- [ ] History shows informational message with links to the clients when there are no requests in the local storage. - **20 points**
+- [ ] History and analytics is server-side generated and shows informational message with links to the clients when there are no requests in the database. - **20 points**
-- [ ] User can navigate to the previously executed HTTP request to the RESTful client, HTTP method, URL, body, headers are restored. **30 points**
+- [ ] User can navigate to the previously executed HTTP request to the RESTful client, HTTP method, URL, body, headers are restored. - **30 points**
+- [ ] The following analytics are recorded to the database from the application server side and displayed to the user: request duration, response status code, request timestamp, request method, request size, response size, error details, endpoint/URL. - **50 points**

 ### Variables route - max 50 points